codex-storage/codex-research/design/marketplace.md

 The design that we presented here deviates significantly from the previous marketplace design.

-There is no explicit negotiation phase for Requests.
+There is no explicit negotiation phase for requests.
 Clients are no longer able to choose which hosts will be responsible for keeping the content on the network.
 This removes the selection step that was required in the old design.
 Instead, a host presents the network with an opportunity to earn money by storing content.
-Hosts can decide whether they want to take part in the Request, and if they do they are expected to keep to their part of the deal lest they lose their collateral.
+Hosts can decide whether they want to take part in the request, and if they do they are expected to keep to their part of the deal lest they lose their collateral.

-The first hosts that download the content and provide initial storage proofs are awarded slots in the Request.
-This removes the explicit Request start (and its associated timeout behavior) that was required in the old design.
-It also adds an incentive to quickly start storing the content while slots are available in the Request.
+The first hosts that download the content and provide initial storage proofs are awarded slots in the request.
+This removes the explicit request start (and its associated timeout behavior) that was required in the old design.
+It also adds an incentive to quickly start storing the content while slots are available in the request.

-While the old design required separate negotiations per host, this design ensures that either the single Request starts with all hosts, or is cancelled.
+While the old design required separate negotiations per host, this design ensures that either the single request starts with all hosts, or is cancelled.
 This is a significant reduction in the amount of interactions required.

 The old design required new negotiations when a host is not able to fulfill its obligations, and a separately designed repair protocol.
-In this design we managed to include repair incentives and a repair protocol that is nearly identical to Request start.
+In this design we managed to include repair incentives and a repair protocol that is nearly identical to request start.

-In the old design we had a single collateral per host that could be used to cover many Requests.
-Here we decided to include collateral per Request.
+In the old design we had a single collateral per host that could be used to cover many requests.
+Here we decided to include collateral per request.
 This is done to simplify collateral handling, but it is not a requirement of the new design.
 The new design can also be made to work with a single collateral per host.